lemotdesign/one-click-hugo-cms/site/content/post/pre-purchase-termite-inspection-gold-coast.md

 But to be honest with you, the Pre-purchase Timber Pest Inspection causes the most litigation.
 This can be a result of the inspector's incompetency (missed something oblivious or didn't give the right recommendations and advice).
 But a lot of times it is a buyer thinking they can get easy monies from the inspection company's insurer.

+### Things to Know about a Pre-purchase Inspection:

+* It is only a **visual inspection** of areas that are exposed.
+As of yet, inspectors cannot see through walls and behind built-in cabinetry.
+* The scope of the inspection includes Subterranean Termites, Borer activity and Fugal Decay.
+It does not involve the inspection of Drywood Termites (Family: KALOTERMITIDAE)
+* There are a lot of **limitations**.
+In fact, we are duty-bound to send you a "Timber Pest Inspection Agreement" form that you need to read and acknowledge prior to the inspection.

 ### Limitations on Timber Pest Inspections